Blueberry Cobbler

 1/4 cup milk

-Bake in the preheated oven for about 35-40 minutes, or until the topping is golden brown and the filling is bubbly.
+Bake for 35–40 minutes, or until the topping is golden brown and the blueberry filling is bubbling around the edges.